 Ecumenical identity.
 This is a genuinely Christian school where faith shapes daily life.
 The partnership between Anglican, Catholic and Free Church traditions creates a distinctive environment.
 Families comfortable with explicit Christian character will find it enriching; those preferring secular education should look elsewhere.

 St Bede's delivers exceptional value-added education within a unique ecumenical framework.
 The Outstanding Ofsted rating reflects genuine quality in curriculum design, teaching and student progress.
-GCSE results place it among the strongest comprehensives in England, while the Progress 8 score demonstrates that students of all abilities make substantial gains.
-The sixth form is solid rather than spectacular, but provides a supportive environment for students continuing at 18.
+GCSE results remain strong, while the Progress 8 score demonstrates that students of all abilities make substantial gains.
+The sixth form is also well placed locally, with 60% of A-level entries at A*-B and a 1st-place local sixth-form ranking in Redhill.

 Best suited to families with active Christian faith who can secure clergy references and live within the school's wide catchment across Reigate, Redhill, Caterham and Horley.
 The ecumenical identity appeals particularly to those who value the Anglican, Catholic and Free Church partnership.
 Competition for the limited open places makes entry challenging for families without church connections.
 For those who secure a place, the combination of strong academics, excellent facilities and genuine community creates a distinctive secondary experience.

 Yes.
 St Bede's was rated Outstanding by Ofsted in March 2023, maintaining this grade under the more rigorous inspection framework.
-GCSE results place it in the top 14% of schools in England, with a Progress 8 score of +0.72 significantly above the England average of -0.03.
-The school ranks first in Redhill for both GCSE and A-level outcomes.
+The current GCSE data ranks it 827th academically out of 3,895 schools, with a Progress 8 score of +0.72.
+The school ranks first in Redhill for both secondary and sixth-form local rankings.

-Applications for Year 7 are made through Surrey County Council by 31 October.
-Applicants for foundation places (Anglican, Catholic or Free Church) must also complete the St Bede's Supplementary Information Form (SIF) by the same date.
+Applications for September 2027 Year 7 entry are made through Surrey County Council by 31 October 2026.
+Applicants for foundation places (Anglican, Catholic or Free Church) should also check the current St Bede's Supplementary Information Form (SIF) instructions.
 The school contacts clergy for references during November and December.
 Without the SIF, foundation applicants are unlikely to be offered a place.

 Substantially.
 The school received 991 applications for 330 places, a ratio of 3:1.
 Competition is particularly intense for the 10 Open places available to families without church connections.
 Foundation places require evidence of regular Christian worship through clergy references.